Instant Pot Italian Potatoes!

 - Preheat the Instant Pot by selecting the Sauté setting.
 Then add the onion along with a Tablespoon of water to prevent burning/sticking.
 Sauté until the onions are tender, about 3 to 4 minutes.

 - Then add the minced garlic, sauté for 30 seconds.

-- Stir in the tomato sauce, drained and pureed petite diced tomatoes, Spice/Herb Mix, and Cook until almost a boil, for about 2 minutes.
-Add the baking soda (optional), stir well to incorporate.
+- Stir in the tomato sauce, drained and pureed petite diced tomatoes, Spice/Herb Mix, and water.
+Cook until almost a boil, for about 2 minutes.
+Add the baking soda (optional) and maple syrup, stir well to incorporate.
 Select the Cancel setting.
 Stir well, scraping the bottom to pull up any pieces that may have stuck to the bottom of the Instant Pot.

 - Add the potatoes to the Instant Pot and stir to coat them in the sauce.
 Press them down into the sauce evenly.

 - Lock the lid into place, set the Pressure Release Knob to Sealing, select the Pressure Cook/Manual setting to high pressure, and set the cook time to 9 minutes for 1-inch (2.5 cm) or smaller potatoes and 10 minutes for larger potatoes.

 - Once the cooking cycle is done, let the pressure release naturally for 5 minutes, then carefully set the Pressure Release Knob from Sealing to Venting to release any remaining pressure.
 Open the lid.